junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 ## Combining the Components

 - Detailed workflow of how IMU, Arduino, Node.js, WebSocket, Babylon.js, and GridDB work together in the project.

-## Troubleshooting and Common Issues

-- Common challenges and their solutions.
-- Debugging tips for each component.

-## Conclusion and Further Applications

-- Summarize the project's achievements.
-- Discuss potential real-world applications and future extensions.

 ## References and Additional Resources